Kelcon86/Credit_Risk_Analysis/README.md

 ## Overview of the analysis: Explain the purpose of this analysis.

+For this challenge I used imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling to identify credit card risk.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.

+Using six machine learning models and the credit card dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Then, I used a combined approach of over- and undersampling using the SMOTEENN algorithm.
+I then compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+After evaluating the performance of these models in the conclusion, I made my recommendation on which one should be used to predict credit risk.

 ## Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

 ### Naive Random Oversampling